top of page

 What if I don’t like the other group members?

-What if I don’t like the facilitator/coach?
+What if I don’t like the moderator/coach?

 bottom of page